-The underlying essence of PPP is allocation of risk to the party best suited to manage and mitigate it.
+The underlying essence of PPP is allocation of risk to the party best suited to undertake the risk.
 The value for money in this PPP projects is contingent on ability of Private sector in better managing the Project development and operations leading to lower cost overruns.